jangelsb/moviemover/README.md

 # README #
 This is a program to automate your video downloads.
-It can even unrar those pesky rar files.
+It can even unrar those pesky rar files *and* download subtiles from subscene using this [java api](https://github.com/jangelsb/subscene_api)

 ### How does it work? ###